 Also consider them if you commute for keeping the spray off.
 If you wear baggies (even ordinary summer ones) over tights by the way it keeps the chill off the important thigh muscles, adds another layer of warmth and you don’t need windproof tights.

 Gloves can be tricky – it’s a fine balance between being warm enough and getting suddenly sweat-bathed hands when you warm up.
-We aim for slightly cold hands when we set off, knowing that in ten minutes (or after the first hard climb) our hands will be warm.
+We aim for slightly cold hands when we set off, knowing that in ten minutes (or after the first hard climb) our hands will be nice and toasty.

 As with jackets, softshell is your friend for water resistance as well as warmth.
 If you regularly experience that crying pain on fingers that just won’t thaw then look for lobster gloves – so called because the style split the fingers into two, like a claw.
 Sounds bonkers.
 Works.